 Additional aspects of this issue are raised by a requirement in the MRTU design that was stated in FERC’s 9/21/2006 decision to conditionally approve the MRTU tariff.
 This requirement is that export schedules that are not supported by RA resources should have equal scheduling priority as Demand within the CAISO control area, and the CAISO has implemented this requirement in Release 1.
 In doing so, the CAISO has recognized additional issues, including whether the requirement for the non-RA resources to bid into the CAISO market should extend past the Day-Ahead market, and whether there should also be an obligation to offer ancillary service bids.
 Alternatively, a scheduling option for a “unit contingent” exports could resolve questions about ancillary service requirements for these high-priority exports.

-The CAISO will provide a preliminary issue paper to further define these issues.Improve Tagging Procedures and Functionality
+The CAISO will provide a preliminary issue paper to further define these issues.

+Subject to Ranking

+Improve Tagging Procedures and Functionality

 This item will consider methods to better integrate and streamline the process of producing market schedules and tagging such schedules.
 By eliminating duplicate information that exists in market schedules and tags it may be possible to streamline the control area check-out process and eliminate market schedule and tagging inconsistencies that can have reliability impacts.
 By using tag information such as the physical source and physical sink it may be possible to expand upon the benefits of the Full Network Model by modeling the flow effects of the interchange schedules.